-While it is an uphill battle to lure Silicon Valley entrepreneurs away from California’s vibrant community of tech start-ups, Canada is taking on the challenge.
-The new Start-Up Visa program is seeking to bring to Canadian soil the minds dreaming up the next Google or Facebook.
+While it is an uphill battle to lure Silicon Valley entrepreneurs away from California’s vibrant community of tech start-ups, Canada has been taking on the challenge.
+The Start-Up Visa program, launched in 2013 as a five-year pilot project, was made permanent in March 2018.
+The Start-Up Visa Program is seeking to bring to Canadian soil the minds that may dream up the next Google or Facebook.
 A strategically placed billboard en route to San Francisco’s technology hub calls for those in the industry struggling to land a U.S. H-1B visa to consider the Canadian alternative.

 The program is not limited to any specific industry, but it is expected that the majority of beneficiaries will work in technology.
 Similar programs introduced in the UK, Australia and Chile have also focused on tech start-ups.

 Canada is hoping that entrepreneurs will be enticed by the World Bank’s recent finding that Canada is the best place in the G7 to start a business due to a strong banking system, growing job market, low taxes, and high standard of living.
 Also, a key selling point of the Canadian program is the fact that those accepted will be granted permanent residence in Canada—regardless of whether the business succeeds.
 This sets it apart from the programs of other countries.

 Canada’s program contrasts with the U.S. H1-B visa, which has been criticized for its slow processing times and extremely limited quotas.
 The Canadian program was ambitious at its inception, allowing up to 2,750 applications per year through its expedited process.
 Unfortunately, Canada has only admitted approximately 200 immigrant entrepreneurs through the Start-Up Visa Program since 2013, including dependents.